Overview

 The most complete feedback analytics programs combine both types.
 Solicited feedback is structured and comparable over time.
 Unsolicited feedback is more candid and often reveals issues that customers would never raise in a formal survey.

-How customer feedback analytics works
+How does customer feedback analytics work?

 1